Registration and Payment

 Students in the Early College Program are expected to adhere to the Student Rights and Responsibilities-Early College Program.

-100 percent tuition refund will be issued one week prior to the session start date.
+100 percent tuition refund will be issued if courses are dropped at least one week prior to the session start date.
 No refunds will be issued after this date.
-All requests must be submitted in writing to email@example.com and include the student’s name, ID number, and course information.
+All requests must be submitted in writing to firstname.lastname@example.org and include the student’s name, ID number, and course information.
 Refunds take four to six weeks to process.
 Note: Nonattendance does not constitute an official withdrawal, nor a cancellation of tuition and fees.

 Cancellations and Schedule Changes